 For those seeking comfortable accommodation with a friendly camping vibe, head to the Gemtree Caravan and Tourist Park, approximately 5 hours (510km) from Tennant Creek.
 Weekend camp oven dinners, served to you at lantern-lit tables are a popular edition to the activities offered followed by light entertainment – and for bushwalkers and birdwatchers, the 3.5km self-guided nature trail will help you stretch those legs.

 The Gemtree Fossicking Tour is a must for any visitor.
 The park offers a quiet, spacious bush setting with modern clean amenities.
 Gemtree has a choice of accommodation options to suit your needs.
 Bookings are essential.

 Kick back in Alice Springs

 Alice Springs is your final destination today.
-Kick back with a drink tonight at one of the popular restaurants in town and reminisce on a great week experiencing some of the best Outback experiences of Central Australia.
+Kick back with a drink tonight at one of the popular restaurants in town and reminisce about a great week experiencing some of the best outback experiences of Central Australia.